PARADOZX/made_to_fit/README.md

 ## Usage

+HTML

+1. Create the HTML elements.
+HTML element rules are as follows:
+..1.
+You can create any number of elements.
+..2.
+Elements must all share the same dimensions.
+..3.
+Elements must all be of the same 'class' attribute.

-1) Create a MadeToFit object using the MadeToFit constructor.  `var mtf = new MadeToFit();`
+2. Create a MadeToFit object using the MadeToFit constructor.  `var mtf = new MadeToFit();`

-2) The elements that are to be arranged must be registered using setElement method.
+3. The elements that are to be arranged must be registered using setElement method.
 The setElement method takes a jQuery collection as the argument.
 For instance, assign the elements a class of 'fit'.
 Then pass the jQuery collection of class 'fit' as the argument.  `mtf.setElement($(".fit"));`

-3) All the elements must be placed within a single "container".
+4. All the elements must be placed within a single "container".
 For instance, if we have 3 divs of class 'fit', they must all be direct children of the same "container".

 ```
 <div id="fit-container">